Citizen Ride Along Indemnification Agreement

 Participants must pass a basic background check and complete this form prior to participating.

 Department of Transportation (DOT) Crash Reports

 If you have been involved in a motor vehicle accident and need to obtain a copy of the State of Wisconsin Crash Report, you may obtain the report from the Wisconsin Department of Transportation Crash Reports Portal.

 Open Records Requests

-To obtain copies of police reports, accident reports, or other records that are permissible under Wisconsin Open Records Law, please fill out the Police Records Request Form (PDF) in its entirety and submit it by email.
+To obtain copies of police reports, accident reports, or other records that are permissible under Wisconsin Open Records Law, please fill out the Police Records Request Form.

 The request will then be evaluated by a department supervisor for appropriateness.
 The process may take several days depending upon a variety of factors including, but not limited to, the depth and scope of the request, the schedule of the supervisor, possibility of notification requirements of other parties listed on the record, and redactions.